 Simply add a Date field to your Gravity Form and choose a date format.
 Next, add a Number field to the form.

 Finally, insert the merge tag for the Date field and add the Number field’s merge tag modifier to it.

 Gravity Forms Date Time Calculator can also be used to calculate the number of days between two date fields in Gravity Forms.
 This makes billing per day for bookings, rentals, and multi-day tickets a breeze!
 You can even count weekdays and weekend days separately.

 5. Set up time-based conditional logic with Gravity Forms

 Gravity Forms Conditional Logic Dates lets you create conditional logic rules based on the current time.
 This is useful for time-sensitive submissions (quizzes, contests, and registrations) as well as time-dependant confirmations and notifications.

-All you have to do is enable the conditional logic setting (by going to the Advanced tab) from any field you want to configure the time-based conditional logic rule.
-Finally, choose the Current Time option and enter the time.
+All you have to do is tick the checkbox next to the conditional logic setting (by going to the Advanced tab) from any field you want to configure the time-based conditional logic rule.
+Finally, choose the Current Time option using the dropdown menu and enter the time.

 6. Live preview forms on the front-end